Monday, 16 May 2022

 I’m still not walking.
 I can stand for a few minutes holding on but not independently.

-I have started LDN, had a reaction and have reduced the dose hugely.
+I have started LDN, had a bad reaction and have reduced the dose hugely.
 I’m also on Thybon (T3) gradually increasing the dose.
 I think I get a little energy sometimes but it’s like the firecrackers at Halloween, gone in a flash.
 However, I’m taking a little hope that it happens at all.

 I still get occasional small seizures, but they don’t last long.
 I’m on meds for those so it’s only when I’m very tired.
 My hand or leg could take off shaking for 10 - 20 minutes and then stop.